BillyClassTime/WebAppMasterDotNet6/Readme.md

 **Deploy to Azure (whether you have changed the code or not):**

-`az webapp deployment source config-zip --resource-group [ResourceGroup Name] --src .\WebAppMasterDotNet6.zip --name [webapp service name]`
+`az webapp deploy --resource-group [ResourceGroup name] --name [webapp service name] --src-path WebAppMasterDotNet6.zip`

 **Testing:**